Ltd Company Buy To Let Mortgages

 Want to purchase property through your business?
 Then a Limited Company Buy To Let Mortgage may be the way to go…

 Taking out a mortgage and investing in buy to let property through a limited company or SPV (Special Purpose Vehicle) may have you weighing up the pros and cons of this option.
 What is a Limited Company Buy To Let Mortgage anyway?
 Is a Limited Company Buy To Let Mortgage tax-efficient?
 Is a repayment mortgage a better option than an interest only mortgage, and what mortgage term will reap the most benefit?
 What about agreed term lending fees?
 If these questions have been playing on your mind, then it’s time Avail Mortgages got into the game.
-Our mortgage brokers will put your mind at ease, taking you through our range of mortgages, detailing the tax involved, and ensuring you get the best mortgage deal, and best value for your business.
+Our mortgage brokers will put your mind at ease, taking you through our range of mortgages, detailing the tax involved, and ensuring you get a suitable mortgage deal, and value for your business.

 What is a Limited Company Buy To Let Mortgage?